Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Results and Discussion

 \subsection{General solutions with $J=-1$ and all other parameter are zero}

+The reference 1- and 2-cycle solutions of the original HL, HL of $r=3$, and CRL are shown in Fig. \ref{fig7}.
+We can see that the 1-cycle solutions of all the models are $x=0.5$ everywhere, which implies that the probability of a site occupied by $S=+1$ is simply fifty percent with the absence of magnetic field $H$ in the Hamiltonian.
+This situation corresponds to a disordered phase and represents a high free energy state at low temperature (the supercooled liquid) \cite{23}.
+For the 2-cycle solutions, one branch approaches to $1$ and the other approaches to $0$ as $T\rightarrow0$, thus we have $S=+1$ and $S=-1$ alternatively occupying the two neighboring sites at low $T$.
+This structure represents the ordered states (crystal) and is characterized by the complete antiferromagnetic order in the Ising model.

+To clarify more about the physical meaning the solutions in our model: The 2-cycle solution is the most ordered state at a particular temperature, subsequently it is the crystal; Meanwhile, the 1-cycle is the ``most disordered state", i.e. an antiferromagnetic Ising model cannot be more disordered with fifty percent probability of spins states everywhere.
+However, since it is still an achievable solution, it should be taken as the upper limit of the amorphous states, i.e. the most unstable state out of all the possible states.
+In this way, any artificial values between 0 and 1 of solutions $x_{1}$ and $x_{2}$ with summation of 1 correspond to a possible state of the system.
+In the next section, the thermodynamics of 1-cycle solution will be discussed and it behaves exactly as the supercooled liquid and exhibits the Kauzmann paradox, which agrees with our expectation that this less stable solution is the metastable one.

-For a reference comparison, we keep $J=-1$ and set all other parameters to zero in both $r=3$ Husimi lattice and the CRL.
-The 1-cycle and 2-cycle solutions are shown in Fig. \ref{Fig11} and \ref{Fig12}.
-The solutions in Fig. \ref{Fig7}, \ref{Fig11} and \ref{Fig12} clearly show that, with branch number 3 in Husimi lattice the melting temperature increases significantly and becomes very close to the one in CRL.
-The melting temperature is found to be 4.84 in CRL and 4.89 in 3-branched Husimi lattice.
-These values are comparable to the results obtained by other methods on the Ising antiferromagnetic model on a simple cubic lattice: 4.51 by Monte Carlo [26], 4.93 by mean field renormalization group [27] and 4.52 by series expansion [28].
-We clearly see that the singular temperature moves towards the "correct" temperature 4.51 or 4.52 obtained by simulation or series analysis as we increase the coordination number in the case of the two Husimi lattices or use a more realistic the unit cell.
-However, they drift away from the mean field renormalization group result\textbf{.}
+At a critical temperature $T=2.75$, the 2-cycle solution turns to be 1-cycle and there occurs a transition for the original HL, where the crystal state turns into the disordered state.
+This represents the melting transition $T_{\text{M}}$ \cite{24,25} from crystal to liquid.
+For the HL of $r=3$, the melting temperature increases significantly and becomes very close to the one in CRL.
+The $T_{\text{M}}$ is found to be 4.84 in CRL and 4.89 in the 3-branched HL.
+These values are comparable to the results obtained by other methods on the Ising antiferromagnetic model on a simple cubic lattice: 4.51 by Monte Carlo \cite{26}, 4.93 by mean field renormalization group \cite{27} and 4.52 by series expansion \cite{28}.
+This adds faith that our model is not far from a realistic model.
+We can observe that the singular temperature moves towards the "correct" temperature 4.51 or 4.52 obtained by simulation or series analysis as we increase the coordination number in the case of the two HLs, or use a more realistic unit cell (the cube).
+Meanwhile, they drift away from the mean field renormalization group result.